robroc/montreal-mapping-tutorial/README.md

 Now let's get rid of the (ville) and (arrondissement) qualifiers next to each region name in the top row.
 Select all of Row 1 and bring up the `Find` dialog.
 It's in the Edit menu or Ctrl-F (Command-F on Mac).

 Choose the `Find and replace` option.
-In the `Find` box, type in `  (*)` (Make sure you add a space before).
+In the `Find` box, type in:  &nbsp;` (*)` (Make sure you add a space before).
 This means: find a space, an open parenthesis, anything that follows it until a close parenthesis.
-In Google Spreadsheet, you might need to use this regular expression: `  \(.+\)` (also starting with a space.
+In Google Spreadsheet, you might need to use this regular expression:  &nbsp;` \(.+\)` (also starting with a space.
 If you don't know what regular exressions are, Google it.
 It's a useful thing to know for data cleanup).

 ![img](https://raw.githubusercontent.com/robroc/montreal-mapping-tutorial/master/img/replace.jpg)